A Survey of Inverse Reinforcement Learning: Challenges, Methods and Progress: Introduction

 \subsection{Significance of \irl{}}

 Researchers in the areas of machine learning and artificial intelligence have developed a substantial interest in \irl{} because it caters to the following needs.

-\subsubsection{Demonstration Substitutes Manual Specification of Reward}
+\subsubsection{Demonstration substitutes manual specification of reward}

-Typically, if a designer wants a specific behavior in an agent, she manually formulates the problem as a forward learning or forward control task solvable using solution techniques in \rl{}, optimal control, or predictive control.
+Typically, if a designer wants intelligent behavior in an agent, she manually formulates the problem as a forward learning or forward control task solvable using solution techniques in \rl{}, optimal control, or predictive control.
 A key element of this formulation is a specification of the agent's preferences and goals via a reward function.
-In the traffic merge example, we may hand design a reward function for Car A. For example, +1 reward if taking an action in a state decreases the relative velocity of Car A w.r.t.
-Car B within a predefined distance from merging junction, thereby allowing for a safe merge.
-Analogously, a negative reward of -1 if taking an action in a state increases the relative velocity of Car A w.r.t.
-Car B. However, an accurate specification of the reward function often needs much trial-and-error for properly tuning the variables such as the thresholds for distance and velocity, and the emphasis of +1.
-As such, the specification of a reward function is often time-intensive and cumbersome.
+In the traffic merge example, we may hand design a reward function for Car A. For example, +1 reward if taking an action in a state decreases the relative velocity of Car B w.r.t.
+Car A within a predefined distance from merging junction, thereby allowing for a safe merge.
+Analogously, a negative reward of -1 if taking an action in a state increases the relative velocity of Car B w.r.t.
+Car A. This example specification captures one aspect of a successful merge into a congested freeway: that the merging car must slow down to match the speed of the freeway traffic.
+However, other aspects such as merging a safe distance behind Car A and not too close in front of the car behind A require further tuning of the reward function.
+While roughly specified reward functions are sufficient in many domains to obtain expected behavior (indeed affine transformations of the true reward function are sufficient), others require much trial-and-error or a delicate balance of multiple conflicting attributes~\cite{Coates2009}, which becomes cumbersome.

-The need to pre-specify the reward function limits the applicability of \rl{} and optimal control to problems where a lucid reward function can be easily specified. \irl{} offers a way to broaden the applicability and reduce the manual specification of the model, given that the desired policy or demonstrations of desired behavior are available.
+The need to pre-specify the reward function limits the applicability of \rl{} and optimal control to problems where a reward function can be easily specified. \irl{} offers a way to broaden the applicability of RL and reduce the manual design of task specification, given a policy or demonstration of desired behavior is available.
 While acquiring the complete desired policy is usually infeasible, we have easier access to demonstrations of behaviors, often in the form of recorded data.
-For example, all state to action mappings for all contingencies for Car A are not typically available, but datasets such as NGSIM contain trajectories of Car A in real-world driving.
+For example, state to action mappings for all contingencies for Car B are not typically available, but datasets such as NGSIM contain trajectories of Cars A and B in real-world driving.
 Thus, \irl{} forms a key method for \emph{learning from demonstration}~\cite{argall2009survey}.